Patrick Holland (criminal): Life

 Whilst in jail, he met John Gilligan and members of his gang, whom he joined on release in 1994.
-Whilst running a legitimate printing business as the front for a forgery operation, Holland was suspected by the Gardaí of becoming a gun for hire, implicated in but never convicted of the killings of: Patrick Shanahan, shot in Crumlin in October 1994; publican Tom Nevin, shot in Jack White's Inn, County Wicklow, in March 1996; Jimmy Redden, shot in a pub off Parnell Street, Dublin, in April 1996.
+Whilst running a legitimate printing business as the front for a forgery operation, Holland was suspected by the Gardaí of becoming a freelance assassin in the mid-1990s, implicated in but never convicted of the contract killings of: Patrick Shanahan, shot in Crumlin in October 1994; publican Tom Nevin, shot in Jack White's Inn, County Wicklow, in March 1996; Johnny Reddin, shot in a pub off Parnell Street, Dublin, in April 1996.
+In later interviews, while admitting to being a prolific armed robber and a master forger, Holland denied having ever worked as a hitman or even having fired a gun in the commission of a crime.

 Working alongside Charles Bowden in Gilligan's drugs gang, it was Bowden who supplied the gun which killed Guerin, a meeting attended by Holland.
 In 1997 while acting as a Garda witness, Bowden named Holland in a Dublin court as the man he supplied the .357 Magnum gun to, and hence suspected of shooting Guerin.
 In the wake of Guerin's killing, a period in which the Garda and the Criminal Assets Bureau made over 150 arrests to clear up Ireland's illegal drug problem, Holland was arrested at Dún Laoghaire ferry port on 9 April 1997.
 Initially arrested for involvement in Guerin's murder, after an inspection of his premises and assets he was eventually charged for possession and distribution of 10 kg of cannabis.
 During the trial in Dublin, Gardaí officer Marion Cusack said that she believed Holland was the gunman who killed Guerin in her car.
-Sentenced to 20 years for drug distribution, it was reduced to 12 years on appeal.
+Holland was also named by Charles Bowden as the person who fired the fatal shots.Sentenced to 20 years for drug distribution, it was reduced to 12 years on appeal.
 The CAB subsequently seized a small house near Brittas, County Wicklow, in compensation.
 Whilst in Portlaoise Prison, he befriended Colm Murphy, the first person to be convicted in connection with the Omagh bombing, but was resisted by his fellow members of the Real IRA from entering their area of the jail.

 Released from Portlaoise in April 2006, he flew to Rome, Italy where his lawyer Giovanni Di Stefano had arranged a series of psychological tests and press interviews, in which Holland strongly denied the murder of Guerin.
 Invited to appear on The Late Late Show, under public and political pressure the editorial board of RTÉ vetoed the interview.